gabanox/aws-eks/README.md

     ./eksctl-spinup-cluster.sh $clusterName
     ```

     Cluster will take 15-20 minutes to fully deploy.
+If you see an error message take a look at the CloudFormation templates error, it may be an error relate

 1. Run this command to monitor cluster creation status